-4. Supporting Information
+3. Supporting Information

-- 4.1 The Local Government and Social Care Ombudsman issues an Annual Review Letter to each local authority.
-The Annual Review Letter for Colchester for the year ending 31 March 2019 is attached to this report at Appendix 1. - 4.3 It is worth noting that anyone can choose to make a complaint to the Local Government and Social Care Ombudsman.
+- 3.1 The Local Government & Social Care Ombudsman issues an Annual Review Letter to each local authority.
+The Annual Review Letter for Colchester for the year ending 31 March 2019 is attached to this report at Appendix 1. - 3.2 It is worth noting that anyone can choose to make a complaint to the Local Government & Social Care Ombudsman.
 Accordingly, the number of complaints is not an indicator of performance or level of customer service.
 In most instances there was no case to answer.
-The Local Government and Social Care Ombudsman will normally insist that the Council has the opportunity to resolve the complaint locally through its own complaints procedure before commencing its own investigation. - 4.4 The Governance and Audit Committee has an overview of Local Government and Social Care Ombudsman investigations and the contents of the Annual Review will be reported to the Committee in due course.
+The Local Government & Social Care Ombudsman will normally insist that the Council has the opportunity to resolve the complaint locally through its own complaints procedure before commencing its own investigation. - 3.3 The Annual Letter has been previously reported to Cabinet at its meeting on 4 September 2019 when it was noted.

-5. Key Headlines
+4. Key Headlines

-5.1 No public interest reports or service improvement recommendations were issued.

-- 5.2 In 2018/2019 the Council received 210,185 direct customer contacts in the customer services area.
+- 4.1 No public interest reports or service improvement recommendations were issued. - 4.2 In 2018/2019 the Council received 210,185 direct customer contacts in the customer services area.
 However, this figure does not include ad hoc customer contacts across the organisation.
-The Local Government and Social Care Ombudsman in the same period received 20 complaints and enquires in relation to how the Council had dealt with its customers.
-This is a slight decrease from the previous year's figure of 21. - 5.3 The following table provides a comparison of complaints and enquires received.
+The Local Government & Social Care Ombudsman in the same period received 20 complaints and enquiries in relation to how the Council had dealt with its customers.
+This is a slight decrease from the previous year's figure of 21.

+4.3 The following table provides a comparison of complaints and enquires received.